process-project/iee/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new pull request
 6. When feature is ready add "ready for review" label

+## Review process

+To improve the reviewing process three labels should be used to monitor it:

+  * `ready for review` - should be set by the merge request owner when a merge request is ready for being reviewed by an assignee,
+  * `in review` - set by the reviewer when the reviewing process starts,
+  * `reviewed` - set by the reviewer when all the remarks are written down and the review process is finished.

+When the merge request owner is notified that the review is finished (`reviewed` flag set) he should fix/respond to all the remarks and decide whether the merge request should be merged or reviewed again (by setting the `ready for review` label again).